docknetwork/dock-bank-demo/README.md

 The demo workflow consists of going through the KYC process filling the formularies and scanning each QR code to get authenticated and test the organizations ecosystems.

-It's based on 3 ecosystems:
+It's based on an ecosystem called, "Clarity Partners".
+The ecosystem contains the following organizations:

-**Quotient:** Get BankId and Credit Score credentials and Apply for an auto loan.
+**Quotient Credit Union:** Create BankId and Credit Score credentials and Apply for an auto loan.

-**Equinet:** Revoke Credit Score credential and issue a new one.
+**Equinet:** Create and revoke Credit Score credential and issue a new one.

 **Urbanscape:** Apply for an apartment providing your BankId and Credit Score credentials.